-Lewis et al. [8] have evaluated the impact of MDA on the development effort and the learning curve of the MDAbased development tools based on their own experiences.
-The authors concluded that the real potential behind MDA is not completely employed either by current tools or by the proposed MDA approaches in the literature.
+Lewis et al. (Lewis & Wrage, 2005) have evaluated the impact of MDA on the development effort and the learning curve of the MDA-based development tools based on their own experiences.
+The authors concluded that the real potential behind MDA is not completely supported either by current tools or by the proposed MDA approaches in the literature.
 In addition, the developers have to modify the generated code such that it is suitable for the target platform.
 The degree to which the generated code needs modification is affected by the MDA tools used.
 In the same way, the developer's understanding of the MDA tasks and familiarity with the target platform have direct impacts on MDA productivity.
-Constructive cost model II (COCOMO II) [9] emerged as a software cost estimation model which considers the development methodology productivity.
-The productivity evaluates the quality of benefits derived from using the development methodology, in terms of its impact on the development time, complexity of implementation, code quality, and cost effectiveness [10].
+Constructive cost model II (COCOMO II) (Boehm et al., 2000) emerged as a software cost estimation model which considers the development methodology productivity.
+The productivity evaluates the quality of benefits derived from using the development methodology, in terms of its impact on the development time, complexity of implementation, code quality, and cost effectiveness (Calic, Dascalu, & Egbert, 2008).
 COCOMO II allows estimation of the effort, time, and cost required for software development.
 The main advantage of this model is that COCOMO II is an open model with various parameters which affect the estimation of the development effort.
-Moreover, the COCOMO II model allows estimation of the software application development effort in both personmonths (PM) and time to develop (TDEV).
+Moreover, the COCOMO II model allows estimation of the software application development effort in both person-months (PM) and time to develop (TDEV).
 A set of inputs such as software scale factors (SFs) and 17 effort multipliers is needed.
-A full description of these parameters can be found in [9].
-An example of an evaluation of MDA approaches with (COCOMO II) can be found in [11].
+A full description of these parameters can be found in (Boehm et al., 2000).
+An example of an evaluation of MDA approaches with (COCOMO II) can be found in (Achilleas, 2010).